 More wastewater samples test positive to COVID-19

-Fragments of COVID-19 have been detected in sewage at four more sites in Queensland.
+Fragments of COVID-19 have been detected in sewerage in South East Queensland.

-Queensland Chief Health Officer Dr Jeannette Young said viral fragments of SARS-CoV-2 had been detected at wastewater treatment plants at Mackay South, Goodna, Wacol and Carole Park.
+Queensland Chief Health Officer Dr Jeannette Young said viral fragments of SARS-CoV-2 had been detected at a wastewater treatment plant at Redcliffe on 8 January 2021.

-“While this does not mean we have new cases of COVID-19 in these communities, we are treating these detections seriously,” Dr Young said.
+“This does not mean we have new cases of COVID-19 in these communities, but we are treating this detection with absolute caution,” Dr Young said.

 “A positive sewage result means that someone who has been infected was shedding the virus.
 Infected people can shed viral fragments and that shedding can happen for several weeks after the person is no longer infectious.”

 The sample was collected from the wastewater treatment plant earlier this week.